+To Tail:

-To Tail: Landing the tail knocking the lip.
-To Nose: Landing the nose knocking the lip.
+Landing the tail knocking the lip.

+Landing the nose knocking the lip.

-To Rock: Landing with the board over the lip.
+Landing with the board over the lip.

 (The nose points out of the pipe).

 To Disaster: Landing with the board over the lip.

 (The nose points into the pipe).

-These types of landings must be done on purpose, they won't affect the riders score as long as it was clearly intentional.
+These types of landings must be done on purpose, they won't affect the riders score as long as coping.